2223. Geneva. A year after the Black Fox Raid. Shortly after Bester married Alisha Ross.

 The screen on his desk lit up with the image of an unfamiliar woman, although the black uniform she wore and the psi insignia on her chest were instantly recognizable.
-Her dark hair was pulled rightly behind her head, and her her eyes held concerning urgency.
+Her dark hair was pulled tightly behind her head, and her her eyes held concerning urgency.

 "My name is Francisca da Silva," she began.
 "I'm the Psi Corps station chief here in Brasilia."